rulonder/rulonder.github.io/_posts/2016-05-04-fortran-debug-in-visual-studio-code.md

 ---
 layout: post
 title: Fortran debugging in OSx with visual studio code
+tags: [fortran debug gdb visualstudiocode]
 ---
 ## Debug fortran code in OSx

-I have recently switch to a macbook air from a lenovo, overall i am quite happy with the change, the macbook is a delight to use, you have the best of linux terminal and the best of windows user interface and programs e.g. office.
-No to mention the long lasting battery, it almost seems an engineering miracle.
+I have recently switch to a macbook air from a lenovo pc, overall I am quite happy with the change, the macbook is a delight to use, you have the best of linux terminal and the best of windows user interface and programs e.g. office.
+Not to mention the long lasting battery, it almost seems an engineering miracle.

-One of the programming languages I usually use is good old Fortran, so I wanted to keep using it in my mac.
+One of the programming languages I usually use is good old Fortran, so I wanted to keep using it in my Mac.
 So the first step was to install gfortran, this was dumb simple using Homebrew to install gcc which includes gfortran.

 ~~~
     brew install gcc